yeeyeJiang/case_ufo_sightings/README.md

 From the aspect of complexity , I have realized the case's purpose on first 500 ,first 10000 ,full dataset ,successively.

-By doing this case ,I have a more profound understanding of explory learning and get a sense of achivement.
+By doing this case ,I have had a more profound understanding of explory learning and got a sense of achivement.